For the Grahams of the Post, stewardship was the mission

 Katharine Weymouth, granddaughter of Katharine Graham and now the Post's publisher, said as much in her comments in the Post Monday after its sale to Amazon's Jeff Bezos was announced.

-"If journalism is the mission, given the pressures to cut costs and make profits, maybe is not the best place for The Post."
+"'If journalism is the mission, given the pressures to cut costs and make profits, maybe (a publicly traded company) is not the best place for The Post.'"

 PRIZES WON, READERS LOST